Wideband THz Multi-User Downlink Communications with Leaky Wave Antennas: LWA-Aided Downlink Beamforming

 \subsection{Discussion}

-Our proposed physically compliant modeling of \ac{lwa}-based wireless communications facilitates unveiling the potential of this antenna technology for future wireless systems.
-From a hardware perspective, \ac{lwa} technology has notable gains in cost and power due to its ability to steer wideband THz beams in a controllable manner with a single element, avoiding the usage of numerous wideband RF chains and analog combiners (that become extremely costly in THz) employed by conventional massive \ac{mimo} architectures.
-Our proposed alternating optimization algorithm provides a means to tune \acp{lwa} to achieve desirable beampatterns that support multiple users, as we numerically show in Section~\ref{sec:Experimental Study}.
+Our proposed physically compliant modeling of \ac{lwa}-based wireless communications facilitates unveiling the potential of this antenna technology for future high-frequency wireless systems.
+From a hardware perspective, the \ac{lwa} technology has notable gains in terms of cost and power consumption due to its ability to steer wideband THz beams in a controllable manner with a single element.
+This approach eliminates the need for numerous wideband radio frequency chains and analog beamformers, which become extremely costly at THz frequencies and are typically employed by conventional massive \ac{mimo} architectures.
+While we focus on \acp{lwa} with a single slit, which implements 2D beamforming, one can also consider \acp{lwa} with multiple slits, that can steer beams in both azimuth and elevation~\cite{yeh2023security}.
+Thus, our framework can be extended to settings where users are at different elevation angles, with proper adaptation of the channel model.
+The angular-frequency coupling of \ac{lwa}, which may be viewed as limiting the ability to obtain ultra-wideband communications with a single user (though it can still provide GHz-scale bandwidth for a given angular direction), is exploited in our framework for supporting multiple users.

+The proposed alternating optimization method in Algorithm~\ref{alg:LWA opt} for solving~\eqref{eq:rate optimization} provides a means to tune \acp{lwa} to achieve desirable beampatterns that support multiple users.
+This capability is numerically demonstrated in the following Section~\ref{sec:Experimental Study}.
+We note that the computational burden of tuning the \ac{lwa} via Algorithm~\ref{alg:LWA opt} is dictated by the grid sizes, the number of iterations, and the complexity of the extended waterfilling approach.
+The former two factors are design hyperparameters, which can be configured based on a desired complexity level.
+Computing \eqref{eq:WF Pn} involves an iterative search, whose complexity grows quadratically with $N$ in the worst case, and often grows only linearly with $N$ (depending on how many subchannels are active)~\cite{he2013water}.

+Our optimization objective in \eqref{eq:rate optimization} is an evaluation of the quality of the wireless channel.
+Under \ref{itm:OFDM}, it does not assume any orthogonality imposed, allowing multiples messages to be superimposed on the same beam.
+As such, it does not necessarily degrade in the presence of closely separated users.
+Still, we can identify the effect of employing \acp{lwa} when distinct user-wise beams are desired from their induced channel model characterized in Section~\ref{sec:System Model}.
+There, one readily observes that the ability to generate narrow beams per user varies between different angles, where users whose angular position grows experience wider beams (with lesser angular separation) compared to users with lesser relative angles.